mchobby/esp8266-upy/oled-ssd1306/readme_ENG.md

 [Ce fichier existe également en FRANCAIS](readme.md)

-# Using a SSD1306 OLED display with MicroPython
+# Using a SSD1306 / SSD1315 OLED display with MicroPython

-MicroPython does allow to easily use a I2C OLED displed using a ssd1306 driver.
+MicroPython does allow to easily use a I2C OLED displed using a ssd1306 / ssd1315 driver.

+The micropython code work the same way with the SSD1306 or SSD1315 hardware controler.

 __Remarks:__
 * This repository concerns several SSD1306 OLED displays and several MicroPython board.